no-garlic/lyrical/README.md

  - Dislike All button
  - Archive All button and archive song stage
  - Highlight new cards until clicked on

-## Todo
  - Refactor initDragDropSystem
- - Generate Song Names with parameters
+ - Sort lists and sort cards when added to lists
  - Hook up max_tokens and temperature

+## Todo
+ - Use Generate values when doing llm call
+ - Improve layour of generate values dialog
  - Save default values for all form fields (in browser? or in database?)

  - Fix scrollbars
+    - Then scroll to card on drag-drop and add-new

+ - Create Lyrics button for liked (or a > button in the top right next to the X)
+     - Make this page page 1 of the timeline

  - Published song stage and add all my songs in the migration

- - Edit Song button for liked (or a > button in the top right next to the X)
- - Make this page page 1 of the timeline
- - Sort lists and sort cards when added to lists, and scroll to card